 For small, exterior patches on walls with a coating of non-porous paint, the same 1:10 ratio of bleach to water can be used, along with a stiff brush.

 An infestation involving drywall generally requires total removal of the affected drywall, along with measures to ensure that mold spores aren’t further dispersed during removal.
-[Read our In-Depth Guide on How to Remove Mold from Walls]
+Read our in-depth removal guide:black mold on walls or more specific: black mold on drywall

 Warm and damp, a shower is the perfect environment for an infestation to become established.

 To treat an infestation in your bathroom, the location of the infestation is the primary concern.
 Surface mold on non-porous surfaces, as in the shower and toilet, are more easily treated than deeply contaminated wood or drywall.
 If removal of material is required when treating your bathroom, care should again be taken to prevent the further spread of spores.
-[Read our In-Depth Bathroom Mold Removal Guide]
+Read our in-depth removal guide: black mold in bathroom

 An infestation reaching deep into your air vents and ducts is among the very hardest situations to treat.
 Mild cases that are isolated to within a few inches of the exterior air vents can be treated similarly to other sites, using your choice of anti-fungal solution to kill the infestation, but severe cases may extend past the point that a layman can easily access.
 In these cases, the expertise of a professional remediation specialist is likely required.
-[Read our In-Depth Guide on Black Mold Removal for AC Units and Vents]
+Read our in-depth removal guide: black mold in air vents

 Act Now and Remove Mold from your Home